Guest Post by Travis, Cabin Owner

 -Cell service can be spotty.

 -Gravity pressurized water for a mini 3-bay stainless sink.

--Gravity pressurized shower (heat up water on stove first for hot shower)
+-Gravity pressurized shower (heat up water on the stove first for a hot shower)

--I haven’t minded enough to put in a heat system.
+-I haven’t minded enough to put in a heating system.
 It’s a decently insulated small space and heats up significantly with body heat.
-Would be prime for a mini wood stove or one of these mini marine style propane heaters: http://www.dickinsonmarine.com/propane.php
+Would be prime for a mini wood stove or one of these mini marine style propane heaters: http://www.dickinsonmarine.com/

 -Composting toilet under the cabin (Best view I’ve ever had from such a seat).

 -I’ll continue to update this document as new questions come in.